SSH

 +----[SHA256]-----+

-As we can see, first it asks us where we want to save the key, if we do not enter anything it saves it in the default path.
-And then a phrase to generate the key, if you write a phrase you must always remember it.
-Also if you write a phrase, it will ask for it every time you try to access the key, so every time we want to access the machine through SSH, it will not ask for the password of the machine, but it will ask for this phrase.
-So you choose if you do not enter a phrase so that it never asks for it, or if you do enter it and you will always enter it.
+As we can see, it first asks us where we want to save the key; if we don't enter anything, it saves it in the default path.
+And then it prompts for a phrase to generate the key, **if you write a phrase, you must always remember it**.
+Additionally, if you write a phrase, it will ask you for it every time you try to access the key, so each time we want to access the machine via SSH, it won't ask for the machine's password, but it will ask for this phrase.
+Therefore, you choose whether to not enter a phrase so that it never asks you, or to enter one and always input it.

-We then ask the remote machine to save our key using ssh-copy-id <user>@<id>:.
+Next, we ask the remote machine to save our key using ssh-copy-id <user>@<id>:

 !ssh-copy-id root@172.17.0.1: